MarcoSin42/MarcoSin42.github.io/_posts/2024-09-16-Stochastic_rounding.md

 Since the expected value of stochastic-floating-point arithmetic is associative, we can leverage SIMD.
 The expected value in error-accumulation is zero.

 This seemingly insignificant property of the associativity of stochastic-rounding seems to have been forgone by many authors as it seems ungoogleable thus far.
 Perhaps it is due to the fact that the practical implementation of such algorithms is not yet possible.
 Maybe because multiple accumulators are just better in every way?

+I've asked Bing's search engine and as of the publication of this article [no one has seem to mentioned this seemingly innocuous fact](https://www.bing.com/chat?sendquery=1&q=Articles%20that%20mention%20stochastic%20rounding%20being%20associative&form=HECODX).